neondatabase/website/content/docs/introduction/roadmap.md

 ### Backend-as-a-Service

 - **Neon CLI**: We've recently added a [create-app](/docs/reference/cli-create-app) command that lets you bootstrap your application with common dev stacks. `create-app` is maturing fast, with new frameworks, ORMs, and features coming out regularly.
-- **Neon Authentication**: Look for the ability to run SQL directly from the front end of your application.
-We're investigating ways to let your application run direct SQL queries over HTTP, safely.
-This will be an opt-in only feature, with special handling for production versus development branches &#8212; and that's all we'll say about it for now.
 - **An email app service**: This service will provide support for email verification and password recovery workflows.

 ## What's on the horizon